-There are no refunds for missed lessons, and no guaranteed make-up lessons though we do strive to provide alternate dates for make-up lessons throughout the term.
+There are no refunds for missed lessons, and no guaranteed make-up lessons though we do strive to provide alternate dates for make-up lessons throughout the term especially if the makeup is because of a teacher cancellation.
 Your lesson time is reserved exclusively for you.
-The School does not assume any responsibility for missed lessons for any reason.
-Maximum number of make-up opportunities allowed per student per semester is 4 total.
+The school does not assume any responsibility for missed lessons for any reason.
+Maximum number of make-up opportunities allowed per student because of student cancellations is eight total per year.
 Missed lessons qualifying for makeups are valid through the end of the Summer session of that school year.
 Please see more information about makeup lessons in our policy here.

 How qualified are your teachers?

-All of our teachers have Degrees in Music from accredited Universities and have great interpersonal skills with children and adults alike.
+All of our teachers have degrees or are currently pursuing degrees from accredited universities and colleges and have excellent interpersonal skills with children and adults alike.
 We only hire teachers who have these qualifications.
-The director offers supplementary workshops and assistance for the teachers at Forte Music School.
 Many of our teachers are also involved and accredited through the National Music Teachers Association (NMTA) as well as the Oregon Music Teachers Association (OMTA) .
 Our teachers are always working on perfecting their craft.

 Can we come in and try a trial lesson with more than one teacher?